seattleflu/assembly/submissions/README.md

         --excluded-vocs ~/Documents/ivar-releases/Batch-20210701/excluded-vocs.txt \
         --vadr-dir ~/Documents/ivar-releases/Batch-20210701/genbank
     ```
+    __NOTE__: Replace both the GISAID username and the strain ID.
+        - The strain ID should be the next integer after the last strain name in the previous submissions.
 1. Share reports of SFS VoCs to study point people following the VoC Reporting SOP pinned in `#sequencing`
     - reports are CSV files with the study name in the filename, e.g. `20210701_SCAN_vocs.csv`
 1. Post total VoC counts in `20210701_total_vocs.csv` to `#sequencing`